kfeldmann/littlewing/README.md

 There is no special concept of modules in Littlewing, but you can easily reuse parameterized configurations (see example-apps).
-The procedure is to create a reusable configuration snippet, place it in a commmon directory, and then symlink it into your application's configuration directory with the name of the symlink controlling the sorting of that file within your app.
+The procedure is to create a reusable configuration snippet, place it in a common directory, and then symlink it into your application's configuration directory with the name of the symlink controlling the sorting of that file within your app.

-Typically you will define variables in an application-specific file, then link a "module" file after it to execute steps, parameterized by the variables set ahead of time.
+Typically, you will define variables in an application-specific file, then link a "module" file after it to execute steps, parameterized by the variables set ahead of time.